richarvey/TheWellArchitectedGuideTo/content/en/docs/Overview/_index.md

 - Cost Optimization
 - Sustainability

-I've marked each reciepe with a primary pillar (explained in the concepts section.
+I've marked each reciepe with a primary pillar (explained in the concepts section).
 However the pillars often cross over so i've highlighted when doing a certain action may affect another pillar also.
 Check out the concepts used in the is book to get a better idea of that.